leo9223/Android-Resource-Owner-Flow-client-for-IdentityServer4/README.md

 1. This App is based on Resource Owner Flow
 2. It is Accessing Token (from AuthorizationServer)
 3. It is Refreshing Token (from AuthorizationServer)
-4. It is Calling Service (ResourceServer)
+4. It is Calling Service (from ResourceServer)

 ###How to run?
 1. Load project in Android Studio